center-for-humans-and-machines/reward-network-iii/README.md

 ### Statistical Analysis

 The statistical analysis is stored in the `statistics` directory.
+See also the respective README file therein.

 ## Installation

+### System Requirements

+This software has been tested with `python3.10`.
+Required packages can be installed using setup.py (see below).
+Tested package versions are defined in the respective requirements files within the folder `setup/requirements`.
+Installation typically requires not more than a few minutes.

 ### Docker